Spliced EMI Gaskets

 Typically, this tactic is used when there is a space for the free-flowing passage of air to the gasket.
 All things considered, the vulcanizing technique should be used for low-volume applications as opposed to high-volume production rates.

-Spliced and vulcanized O-rings have different purposes that should be taken into consideration well before the gasket manufacturing process.
-First, ask yourself whether or not the project at hand is a dynamic application or not.
+Spliced and molded O-rings have different purposes that should be taken into consideration well before the gasket manufacturing process.

 Molding and splicing are both industry-leading techniques for manufacturing durable EMI shielding gaskets of various shapes and sizes.